BalancerMaxis/multisig-ops/BIPs/BIP-183/README.md

 ## Background
 Balancer is getting ready to double-down on gnosis-chain.
 In doing so, we want to ensure that all of our recent updates, described in [BIP-175](https://forum.balancer.fi/t/bip-175-grant-permissions-for-v3-pool-factories/4360) are applied to the gnosis chain.

-This involves granting the Maxis access to disable the V2 pool factories, and granting the proper permissions as defined by prior governance around pools and factories to the parties as specified below.
+This involves granting the Emergency DAO  access and the mandate to disable the V2 pool factories, and granting the proper permissions as defined by prior governance around pools and factories to the parties as specified below.

 The [v3 Weighted Pool Factory](https://github.com/balancer-labs/balancer-v2-monorepo/tree/master/pkg/deployments/tasks/20230206-weighted-pool-v3) and the [v3 Composable Stable Pool Factory](https://github.com/balancer-labs/balancer-v2-monorepo/tree/master/pkg/deployments/tasks//20230206-composable-stable-pool-v3) where deployed to fix reentrancy issue described [here](https://forum.balancer.fi/t/reentrancy-vulnerability-scope-expanded/4345).